hanemma7moud/AI-Career-Agent/AI-Agent-deployment-guide.md

 This comprehensive, step-by-step guide walks you through verifying your Azure subscription regional constraints, creating a resource group, deploying a **Microsoft Foundry** resource, and building/testing a custom autonomous AI Agent.

+# Microsoft Foundry AI Agent Deployment Guide

-🎬  **Quick Start**: For a complete visual walkthrough of the entire end-to-end setup process, please refer to the video https://youtu.be/P9oPRnGcWGc
+🎬 **Quick Start**: For a complete visual walkthrough of the entire end-to-end setup process, please refer to the video: https://youtu.be/P9oPRnGcWGc

-##
-##
 ---

 ## Technical Overview